Go to AAD Home

 Applicants must be prepared to upload the following documents:

-• Project budget – A strong projected budget for the advocacy project includes information on anticipated expenses and anticipated income, specifies how the grant funds will be used, and outlines available funds from the society to be dedicated to this project.
+• Project budget – This should show the projected total cost of the entire project (this is not a request from the program for that amount of money– the Committee wants to see what the entire project is estimated to cost).
+A projected budget for the advocacy project includes information on anticipated expenses and anticipated income, specifies how the grant funds will be used, and outlines available funds from the society to be dedicated to this project.
 Societies that show independent financial effort to support their own initiatives receive greater consideration.

 2. List of current and upcoming society officers.